Bricks and mortar shop? Use QR codes to fight back

 The shopper with mobile in hand

-What to do about the person wandering around your aisles scanning good with their smartphone?
+What to do about the person wandering around your aisles scanning goods with their smartphone?
 Are they comparing prices trying to decide where to buy from?
 Is it a competitor logging your prices so as to match or better yours?
 Is your shop being used as the showroom for a web-based business?
 Or is it perfectly innocent and they just finding out more about the items in question?

 It's hard to prevent this behaviour so why not turn it to advantage and make it easy for your customers to scan goods with their smartphones.
 By this we mean place large-ish QR codes, bar codes or even text hyperlinks near the product, but the links will take the customer to your website, not some online retail giant.